 - Opiate pain medications, especially if they are new.

 The Centers for Disease Control recommends that older adults concerned about falls request a medication review.
 To learn more about which medications should be reviewed, and what should be done about risky drugs, see this article:

-“10 Types of Medication to Medications to Review if You’re Concerned About Falling.”
+“10 Types of Medication to Review if You’re Concerned About Falling.”

 5. Gait, balance, and leg strength.
 At a minimum, a gait assessment means that the doctor carefully watches the way the older person is walking.
 Asking the older person to stand up from a chair (without using the arms) can help assess leg strength.
 There are also some simple ways to check balance.

 Simple things to do, if gait, balance, or leg strength don’t seem completely fine, are:

 - Address any pain or discomfort, if that seems to be a cause of problems.
 Many older people are reacting to pain in their feet, joints, or back.

 - Refer to physical therapy for gait and balance assessment.
 These assessments will usually include checking the older person’s leg strength.
 A physical therapist can often recommend suitable strengthening and balance exercises for seniors, and also can help fit the older person for an assistive device (e.g. a walker) if appropriate.
 For more on the proven Otago physical therapy program to reduce falls — including videos demonstrating the exercises — see “Otago and Proven Exercises for Fall Prevention.”